Annapurna Circuit Trek Difficulties

 It can be a bit harder for beginners without prior training and preparation.

-Certain criteria make the trek harder and difficult such as the steep and slippery routes, the heavy rainfall and snowfall, and altitude sickness, and mostly the weather condition.
+Certain criteria make the trek harder and more difficult such as the steep and slippery routes, the heavy rainfall and snowfall, altitude sickness, and mostly the weather condition.

-However, being at an altitude of more than 5000m to the Himalayan region of Nepal is not an easy task.
+However, being at an altitude of more than 5000m in the Himalayan region of Nepal is not an easy task.
 You will

-Have you walk for an hour ascending and descending, you may feel tired and exhausted and even suffer from headaches and other common symptoms like nausea.
+Have you walked for an hour ascending and descending, you may feel tired and exhausted and even suffer from headaches and other common symptoms like nausea.

 Despite the challenges, the journey is full of refreshment exploring several cultures and people living around the villages.
 You may find Annapurna Circuit Trek difficult because of the following reasons.